-- Click the Runbooks tile to open the list of runbooks.
+Click Runbooks under Process Automation to open the list of runbooks.

 - Give the runbook the name MyFirstRunbook-PowerShell.

-- In this case, we're going to create a PowerShell runbook so select Powershell for Runbook type.
+- In this case, you're going to create a PowerShell runbook so select Powershell for Runbook type.

 - Click Create to create the runbook and open the textual editor.

 Step 2 - Add code to the runbook